Did you know that this week is National Nest Box week?

 Winter can be a tough time for birds.
 Food is in shorter supply and if an icy frost creeps over, it can harden nuts and berries and make it impossible to eat them.
 Birds can starve to death after three days if a frost or snow continues and many rely on bird feeders as their only source of food.

 This is a super easy and fun way to make your own bird feeders.
-If you need a good quality nest box, these ones from the Forestry Commission look excellent.

 It is important to remember that if you start putting food out, you need to commit to it as birds start to become reliant on where their food source is.